 Shopping experiences are very limited in the region so you'll just have to wait until you get back to Kota Kinabalu or Kuala Lumpur for this.
 However, the local village on Mabul has some small stalls selling simple toiletries, confectionery and a lot of items from the sea like shells, pieces of coral and other things that would be better left in the ocean.

 Local Transport Options

-All transport from the mainland to and from the resorts is provided in the packages, as are the transfers to Sipadan.
+All transport from the mainland to and from the resorts and to Sipadan is provided in the dive packages.
 The islands of Mabul and Kapalai are both small enough to walk around.

 On the mainland, you'll find that Sabah has a good road system (good for Borneo that is), especially between major hubs like Kota Kinabalu, Sandakan and Tawau.